CommonCryptoLib: TLS protocol versions and cipher suites

 “PFS”: Perfect forward secrecy: key agreement with ephemeral keys

 Please note: http/2 for example strictly requires cipher suites providing PFS (perfect forward secrecy) which is not given by a key exchange based on RSA and is not covered by the class “HIGH”.

 As these classes are defined by SAP they do not underlay a common understanding.
-From time to time SAP makes adjustments to these classes.
+From time to time SAP makes adjustments to these classes and communicate this via SAP note 2004653 (it is worth to subscribe to this note to keep track about changes).
 Almost all recommendations out there relay on these classes.
 Nevertheless, they do not provide control about the supported cipher suites to a full extent as it is desired in a high security area.

 Furthermore, it also may be more complex to start with such a predefined class and strip it down to our needs than adding just the algorithms we want to support.
 Not knowing what happens after SAP made adjustments to the classes.

 A good starting point could be to add cipher suites based on a well chosen bulk encryption algorithm and strip the resulting list down to the desired cipher suites by excluding certain key exchange algorithms or hash algorithms.